canalplus/rx-player/doc/architecture/files.md

 <a name="src-parsers"></a>
 ### src/parsers/: The parsing files ############################################

-Functions to parse given formats (isobmff, ttml, sami etc.).
+Functions to parse given formats (isobmff, ttml, sami, DASH and HSS manifests etc.).

 <a name="src-typings"></a>